 - Blood loss.
 If you've had significant blood loss from a recent surgery or an injury, your elevated platelet count might resolve on its own.

-Treatment for reactive thrombocytosis is directed at the underlying cause.
-If a recent surgery or an injury that caused significant blood loss is the cause, your elevated platelet count may not last long.
-If the cause is a chronic infection or an inflammatory disease, your platelet count may remain high until the condition is brought under control.
-In most cases, your platelet count will return to normal after the underlying cause is resolved.
+- Infection or inflammation.
+If you have a chronic infection or an inflammatory disease, your platelet count likely will remain high until the condition is under control.
+In most cases, your platelet count will return to normal after the cause is resolved.